Haroenv/ccna/index.md

 ## Router

-Enter these commands in [privileged EXEC mode](#command-modes) to reset the router.
+Enter these commands in [privileged EXEC mode](#command-modes) to reset the router.This will delete the startup configuration and restart the router respectively.

 ~~~
 erase startup-config
 reload
 ~~~

-This will delete the startup configuration and restart the router respectively.

 ## Switch
 The process for a switch is almost identical.
 Enter these commands in [privileged EXEC mode](#command-modes) to reset the switch.